E-11: CLASS ATTENDANCE

 Faculty should clearly communicate their class attendance policy in the syllabus or in writing to students at the beginning of the semester.
 To be successful in all courses, students must follow the attendance policy outlined in the syllabus of each course in its entirety.
 Class attendance is expected regardless of the format of the class and this expectation applies equally to students in face-to-face, online, and hybrid courses.
 Attendance in online courses goes beyond course login and is based on documentable participation in class activities, such as interacting with the instructor, interacting with enrolled students, completing assignments with specific due dates, and/or participating in online discussions on a regular basis.

 - Students who will miss a class in accordance with Senate Policy 42-27, should present a class absence form to the faculty member as soon as possible and, except in unavoidable situations, at least one week in advance of a planned absence.
 In the case of illness, students are not required to secure the signature of medical personnel.
-It is the student’s responsibility to complete work in advance, or to make alternate arrangements with the course instructor, if an evaluative event will be missed because of a University-approved absence as described in this policy.
+It is the student’s responsibility to complete work in advance, or to make alternate arrangements with the course instructor if an evaluative event will be missed because of a University-approved absence as described in this policy.

 When work cannot be completed in advance, the instructor should provide students, within reason, the opportunity to make up missed work.
 It should be recognized that not all work can be made-up and absences can ultimately affect student performance in a class.
 Instructors can determine when irregular attendance negatively affects a student’s scholastic achievement, and thus grade, in the course, even to the point of failure.
 If class absences constitute a danger to the student’s scholastic attainment, the instructor should make this fact known to the student.
 The student may appeal this decision to the department in which the course is offered if the student feels they have been unfairly denied a make-up opportunity.

 Ordinarily, it is inappropriate to substitute for the missed assignment the weighting of a semester's work that does not include the missed assignment.
-Completion of all assignments assures the greatest chance for students to develop heightened understanding and content mastery that is unavailable through the weighting process.
+Completion of all assignments ensures the greatest chance for students to develop heightened understanding and content mastery that is unavailable through the weighting process.
 The opportunity to complete all assignments supports the university's desire to enable students to make responsible situational decisions without endangering their academic work.

 - If the problem is not resolved, the student should contact the sponsoring agency or university department (in some instances, this may be the student's college assistant/associate dean for undergraduate programs or the student's campus academic officer) and provide documentation describing the unresolved make-up opportunity.
 The sponsoring agency or university department should attempt to resolve the problem.